demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Endpoint_Investigation_Plan_README.md

-This playbook handles all the endpoint investigation actions available with XSIAM.
+This playbook handles all the endpoint investigation actions available with XSIAM, including the following tasks:
-The following tasks are used to investigate and hunt for more information:
 * Pre-defined MITRE Tactics
 * Host fields (Host ID)
 * Attacker fields (Attacker IP, External host)
 * MITRE techniques
 * File hash (currently, the playbook supports only SHA256)

-**Note:** The playbook inputs enable manipulating the execution flow, read the input descriptions for details.
+**Note:** The playbook inputs enable manipulating the execution flow; read the input descriptions for details.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.